eisascience/eisascience.github.io/README.md

 - Mentor and supervise graduate students and lab members, providing training in statistical methodologies, computational tools, and project management to enhance team capability.
 - Collaborate cross-functionally with biologists, geneticists, and clinical researchers to translate complex data into actionable insights, driving forward research initiatives with a strategic focus on clinical relevance and innovation.
 - Managed collaborative, multi-institutional projects, coordinating resources and ensuring robust quality control in data integrity and analysis.
+- Collaborated with cross-functional teams, including R&D, IT, engineering, veterinarians, and clinicians.
+-

 ### 2018 - 2022